Is there a difference between joy and happiness?

 • "He who despises his neighbor sins, but happy is he who is gracious to the poor." —Proverbs 14:21

-See how each example is dependent on something?
+See how each example is dependent upon something else?
 Happiness is an if-this, then-that statement.
 If _________ happens, then happiness happens.
 If God reproves a man, then he will be happy.
 If you are gracious to the poor, then you will be happy.
 If there is no traffic, then I will be happy.

-Now, don't get me wrong, I'm not trying to say that happiness is bad.
+Now, don't misunderstand—happiness is NOT a bad thing.
 Quite the opposite!
 Happiness is a gift from God, and a very good thing.
 But happiness doesn't last forever.

-Take this example from James 1:2-4: "Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
-And let endurance have its perfect result, so that you may be perfect and complete lacking in nothing."
+"Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
+And let endurance have its perfect result, so that you may be perfect and complete lacking in nothing." —James 1:2-4

-Did you notice Philippians 1:18?
 "What then?
 Only that in every way, whether in pretense or in truth, Christ is proclaimed; and in this I rejoice.
-Yes, and I will rejoice."
+Yes, and I will rejoice." —Philippians 1:18

 "And my God will supply all your needs according to His riches in glory in Christ Jesus." —Philippians 4:19